30 Aug 2018

 Don’t freak out!
 Leveraging the power of our templating language, we will show you how to create a customized welcome series, using only a single template.
-In this tutorial, we will:
+In this tutorial, we will show you how to:

-- Learn how to set a templating language variable and leverage it to display personalized data.
+- Set a templating language variable and leverage it to display personalized data.

 - Use templating language functions to transform text.